Tyrell Sutton

-Tyrell DelShawn Sutton, (born December 19, 1986) is an American former professional football player who was a running back in the National Football League (NFL) and Canadian Football League (CFL).
+Tyrell DelShawn Sutton (born December 19, 1986) is an American former professional football player who was a running back in the National Football League (NFL) and Canadian Football League (CFL).
 He was signed by the Green Bay Packers as an undrafted free agent in 2009.
 He played college football for the Northwestern Wildcats.
 Sutton was also a member of the Carolina Panthers and Seattle Seahawks of the NFL, the Sacramento Mountain Lions of the United Football League (UFL), and the BC Lions, Toronto Argonauts, Hamilton Tiger-Cats, and Montreal Alouettes of the CFL.

 Early life

 Sutton is the son of Connie and Anthony Sutton Sr. His brother, Tony, played football at The College of Wooster.

 Sutton attended Archbishop Hoban High.
-While attending, he rushed for 9,426 yards, an Ohio record.
-Also, his career high of 505 yards is the third most in Ohio history.
+While attending, he rushed for 9,426 yards, which makes him second in all time rushing yards per career in Ohio.
+Also, his career high of 505 yards in one game is the fourth most in Ohio history.
 Furthermore, Sutton broke the school rushing record three times.